 - There is a weekly trip to a local shopping mall, particularly useful for those with specific dietary requirements

 - For a night out volunteers can take a taxi to Hua Hin, which has lots of great bars and restaurants and also a night market which sells lots of cheap clothes and souvenirs.

 - The Thailand animal sanctuary is located on temple grounds, so it is very easy to visit the temple and experience Thai culture on your days off.

 - There are also amazing beaches just 15 miles away and fantastic hiking in the national park.

 You will have evenings free and one day per week off.

 Supervision will be fairly intensive during the first few days, when you will receive a thorough induction and work-related training.
 Once you are comfortable with things, you might not always have a supervisor working alongside you, but there will always be staff and other volunteers around to help, and you will always be accompanied for any high risk activities.

 Staff at Oyster’s head office and in-country will be responsible for your safety and welfare while you are at the project.
 This will start from the moment you are picked up from the airport / your hotel until you are due to leave the project on your last day.
 Before and after these times, you will be outside Oyster’s responsibility and should make sure that you act safely and avoid risk.
 This is also true if you choose to leave the project during your time off.
 We will give you plenty of guidance and advice about this.

 Oyster has personally hand-picked some of the best volunteering projects out there.
 With so much amazing choice, it can be hard to make a decision.
-Our Animal Welfare Destination Manager, Anne, has written a guide to help you to choose the best animal volunteering project for you.
+We have a handy guide to help you choose the best animal volunteering project for you.